-The image at top, showing a campfire under the Milky Way, is by Ben Coffman Photography in Oregon.
+The image at top, showing a campfire under the Milky Way, is a classic from 2014.
+It’s by Ben Coffman Photography in Oregon.
 He wrote:

 These good folks – co-workers from one of the resorts on Mt.
 Hood, if I remember correctly – let me take their photo on the beach near Cape Kiwanda [a state natural area near in Pacific City, Oregon].
 They looked like they were having fun.